Map a memory region into a process's address space

 MAP_BELOW changes the meaning of the hint to be where the region should

-If MAP_BELOW is set, the memory manager searches downwards, proceeding
+end instead of where it should begin. - If MAP_BELOW is set, the memory manager searches downwards, proceeding

 to the bottom of the address space, and may wrap around if no hole of the required size

-If MAP_BELOW isn't set, the memory manager searches upwards, proceeding to the top, and may wrap around
+is available.
+Therefore, the mapping may be made at an address larger than addr. - If MAP_BELOW isn't set, the memory manager searches upwards, proceeding to the top, and may wrap around

 if necessary.
 Therefore, the mapping may be made at an address smaller than addr.